 - Do not wish for your neighbor’s wife, nor his property

 After Moses returned from the mountain he came back and saw his people worshipping another god; they made a statue portraying a calf.
 Moses became very mad destroyed the Golden Calf.
-The people already broe one of the Ten Commandments.
+The people already broke one of the Ten Commandments.

 Moses lived his life for God and he completed his mission: to save the Israelites and receive the Ten Commandments.
 He later on died around 1272 B.C. in what is believed to be modern-day Moab, Syria.
 He was a good prophet of G-d and some even call him the Greatest prophet to have ever lived.